Grapevine is a beautiful fruit vine, offering us grapes at the end of summer.

 Pruning the grapevine is important, because this determines the quality of the grape harvest, helps direct the growth of stems and reduces appearance of diseases.

-- Check our page on how to prune grapevine.
+- Details: how to prune grapevine

 All there is to know about grapevine